EvilPickle-PCSHSPT/RASH_INSPECTOR/README.md

 This is RASH INSPECTOR repositories.

-Developed by EvilPickle Team @ Princess Chulabhorn Science High School.
+Developed by EvilPickle Team @ Princess Chulabhorn Science High School Pathum Thani.

 We split into 2 parts